-Each finished piece carefully rolled up in plain moving paper and steamed with a bamboo steamer on the stove for an hour to set the colors.
+Each finished piece was then carefully rolled up in plain moving paper and set into a bamboo steamer on the stove for an hour to set the colors.

 And here is the frame assembled upside down in my garage (don’t look at all the unfinished projects!)
 Each corner was drilled, bolted and numbered so that the crew at the venue could put it together easily.

 And then came hours and hours of pressing each piece, ironing a fusible cotton backing, hemming and stitching it all together.
 The florist did an amazing job of decorating!

 I also made gold silk kippot for the groom, Rabbi, both dads and all the groomsmen, embroidered the velvet bag for their “breaking” glass and made a mezuzah from the glass shards.
 If you are interested in having custom kippot or other wedding items made, please visit THIS PAGE.